Element84/filmdrop-aws-tf-modules/modules/cirrus/README.md

   - [Cirrus batch task state snippet](./cirrus-examples/workflows/first-workflow-example/state-machine-batch-state-snippet.txt)

-Note the usage of `pre-batch` and `post-batch` lambdas that wrap each batch task state; these two lambdas are automatically created if you have defined at least one batch-style cirrus task.
+Note the usage of `pre-batch` and `post-batch` lambdas that wrap each batch task state; **these two lambdas are automatically created for you**.
 You will need to reference their task outputs in the state machine JSON but do not need to define the tasks themselves.

 #### Workflow Best Practices